 Director Designate of the Weatherhead Center for International Affairs, Professor of Sociology and African and African American Studies, and Robert I. Goldman Professor of European Studies

 A cultural sociologist, Lamont specializes in the sociology of inequality, race and ethnicity, the sociology of knowledge, the sociology of higher education, sociological theory and comparative and qualitative sociology.
 Her scholarly interests center on shared concepts of worth and excellence, and their impact on hierarchies in a number of social domains.
 She has written on how the meanings given to worth (including moral worth) shape ethno-racial and class inequality, on the definitions and determinants of societal excellence, and on the evaluation of excellence in higher education.
 Other areas of interest include group boundaries, how members of stigmatized groups respond to racism and discrimination, how culture matters for poverty, peer review, shared criteria of evaluation for qualitative social sciences, disciplinary cultures, and interdisciplinarity.
-These various strands of her work were brought together in the Adorno lectures she delivered at the Institut fur Sozialforschung in Frankfurt on June 4-6 2014, under the title “Worlds of Worth: Cultural Processes of Inequality” (to be published in English and German in 2015).
+These various strands of her work were brought together in the Adorno lectures she delivered at the Institut fur Sozialforschung in Frankfurt on June 4-6 2014, under the title “Worlds of Worth: Cultural Processes of Inequality” (publications in English, French and German in preparation).
+These lectures will also be delivered at the Collège de France, where Michèle Lamont will be Professeur d’Etat invitée for the month of May 2015.

 Lamont is the author of Money, Morals and Manners: The Culture of the French and the American Upper-Middle Class (University of Chicago Press, 1992), The Dignity of Working Men: Morality and the Boundaries of Race, Class and Immigration (Harvard University Press, 2000) and How Professors Think: Inside the Curious World of Academic Judgment (Harvard University Press, 2009 – translated in Korean (2011), Chinese (2012), and Spanish (forthcoming)).
 Her books have won several awards including the 2002 C. Wright Mills Award from the Society for the Study of Social Problems for The Dignity of Working Men.
 Other recent honors include the Gutenberg Research Award, Johannes Gutenberg University (2014) and the medal of Chevalier des Palmes Academique, French Government (2014).